 Feds Feed Families

 Feds Feed Families is a nationwide, governmentwide summer food drive to collect food from federal employees and distribute it to food banks across the country.
-During the annual drive, Volpe contributes food to three local non-profit organizations: the Margaret Fuller House, East End House, and Food for Free Committee, Inc. In 2017, Volpe donated 1,873 pounds of food.
+During the annual drive, Volpe typically contributes food to three local non-profit organizations: the Margaret Fuller House, East End House, and Food for Free Committee, Inc. In 2020, Volpe donated more than 14,000 pounds of food.

-Volpe participates in the annual Boston Police Department's Toys for Kids program.
-The mission of the toy drive is to collect new toys during the holiday season and distribute those toys as gifts to needy children.
+Volpe participates in the annual U.S. Marine Corps' Toys for Tots program.
+The mission of the toy drive is to collect new toys during the holiday season and distribute those toys as gifts to children who come from homes of limited resources.

 Volpe actively participates in environmental stewardship efforts on its campus.
 Leading many of these efforts is the Volpe Green Team, comprised of employee volunteers whose goal is to make Volpe a “greener” organization.
 Its two core functions are to improve the environmental performance of Volpe’s campus and educate employees about waste reduction, water conservation, energy efficiency, and procurement methods that reduce risks to human health and the environment.